 The eye may also appear cloudy, but this is not always the case.
 If you notice your goldfish has big eyes, you should address the issue sooner rather than later, as it can lead to blindness.

-Don’t forget though – some varieties of fancy goldfish are supposed to have big eyes.
+Don’t forget though – some types of fancy goldfish are supposed to have big eyes.
 Goldfish like the Black Moor have telescope-style eyes, which is perfectly normal and not a sign that something is wrong.

 What is pop eye?